 Fortunately, copyrights eventually expire and the owner no longer has no exclusive rights.
 All compositions not protected under copyright law are said to be in the public domain.
-A work is in the public domain when no one on this entire planet can find any law which gives them legal claim to a property.
+A work is in the public domain when no one on this entire planet can find any law which gives them legal claim to that property.
 Public domain is the complete absence of any law allowing ownership of a property.
 If you can prove that a composition is in the public domain, you can use the work any way you can imagine.
-You can arrange, reproduce, perform, record, publish it, and use or sell it commercially as you like.
+You can arrange, reproduce, perform, record, publish it, and use or sell it commercially any way you like.

 Musical Works and Sound Recordings

 A Musical Work and a Sound Recording of a Musical Work have separate and extremely different copyright protection.